cph-cachet/flutter-plugins/packages/health/README.md

 See the example app for detailed examples of how to use the Health API.

-The Health plugin is used via the `Health()` singleton using the different methods for handling permissions and getting and adding data to Apple Health, Google Fit, or Google Health Connect.
+The Health plugin is used via the `Health()` singleton using the different methods for handling permissions and getting and adding data to Apple Health or Google Health Connect.
 Below is a simplified flow of how to use the plugin.

 ```dart